Stephen Roche: Personal life

 Roche lives in Antibes on the Côte d'Azur.
-Roche remained involved in the sport by founding cycling camps in Majorca, taking part in race organisations and working as a commentator on cycling events for Eurosport.
+Roche remained involved in the sport by founding cycling camps in Mallorca, taking part in race organisations and working as a commentator on cycling events for Eurosport.

 He has four children with his former wife Lydia; the couple divorced in 2004.
 One son, Nicolas Roche, was a professional until his retirement in 2021, and was the 2009 and 2016 Irish National Road Race Champion.

 Stephen's brother Lawrence Roche was also a professional cyclist who completed his only Tour de France in 1991.
 They were teammates on the Tonton Tapis–GB team.

 Roche's nephew Dan Martin was also a professional cyclist and was the 2008 Irish National Road Race Champion.

 Roche completed the 2008 New York Marathon in a time of 4:21:09.

-In April 2022 a Spanish court found Roche guilty of fraud and ordered him to repay €733,866 to creditors of his bankrupt cycling holiday company in Majorca.
+In April 2022 a Spanish court found Roche guilty of fraud and ordered him to repay €733,866 to creditors of his bankrupt cycling holiday company in Mallorca.
 The court determined he had funded his lifestyle with the company's assets instead of paying back creditors.